pydanny/pydanny.github.com/posts2013/2013-01-23-beginners-guide-pycon-part-ii.rst

 Evening Activities
 ==================

 On friday night the social scene will kick into high gear.
 There will be dinners, parties, Starcraft II contests, and much more.
-As these become more definite I'll adding them to this post!

 Part III
 ========